 How To Get To Mardin

 Mardin has an airport with flights from several major Turkish cities.
 Turkish Airways and Pegasus can offer flights to Mardin from most of Europe and beyond, via Istanbul or Ankara.
-Check latest prices here.
+Check latest airfares here.

 2. Car hire